flegfleg/logseq-reminders-sync/README.md

 1. Adding/Editing todos in the Reminders.app will not be reflected in Logseq, only the todo status is synced (setting a todo as „Done“ in Reminders sets the todo as „Done“ in Logseq).
 2. During the sync, a tag „processing-…“ will be created in Reminders.
 The tag may stay around for a few minutes until the Reminders.app interface updates.
+3. You should not manually add tasks to the selected Reminders list.

 ## Changelog

+* 231122: V1.1, Fix reminders list name config was not applied
 * 231121: V1.0, Initial Release